AjClarke/my-project/index.md

 **Education:** Year 12 and just starting Uni

-**Basic Background:** Currently living in East Timor for 2 years with my partner, I was living in Canberra Before this year.
-Currently working part time and studying part time as well.
+**Basic Background:** I am currently living in East Timor for 2 years with my partner, previously I lived in Canberra prior to this year.
+I am working part time and studying part time as well.
 My Hobbies include Computer games, any sports, gym and building computers.
 My Favourite Hobby would be soccer although I haven’t played in a couple years due to work and living circumstances.

 ## Interest in IT
 **What is your interest in IT?
 When did your interest in IT start?
 Was there a particular event or person that sparked your interest?
 Outline your IT experience (if any).**

-Always been interested in IT, I built my first computer a couple years ago and loved it so much, would love to keep building PC’s but they are quite expensive, slowly looked further into how a computer worked and how programs worked in computers which made me want to learn more.
-My Interest started when I started using a computer and all the functionality it had and the progression that has come from when I started to this current date has been incredible.
-As stated above I have built my own PC and have assisted several friends in building theirs.
-I have done some programming only with Java and Python and am keen to learn more but I find it rather hard to learn at the moment.
-I also have a decent understanding of the components of a PC and how each part works.
+I have always been interested in IT, I built my first computer a couple years ago and loved it so much.
+I would love to keep building desktops but they are quite expensive.
+I gradually moved on to looking at how a computers functioned and also how programs function which made me want to learn more.
+My Interest in IT began when I started using a computer and all the functionality it had along with the progression that has come along from when I started to this current date has been incredible.
+As stated above I have built my own desktop and have assisted several friends in building theirs.
+I have done some programming only with Java and Python and I am keen to learn more but I find it rather hard to understand all the code at the moment.
+I also have a decent understanding of the components of a desktop and how each part works.

 **Why did you choose to come to RMIT?**

-I chose RMIT as I wanted to Study IT part time while I was at full time work also for a future career following one of my passions.
-I’ve also heard good things about RMIT and know several friends that have studied through RMIT and for my current situation of living overseas it was ideal for me to go with RMIT.
+I chose RMIT as I wanted to Study IT part time while I was working full time and also to pursue a future career following one of my passions.
+I’ve also heard good things about RMIT and know several friends that have studied through RMIT and recommended it.
+It's ideal for my current situation of living overseas to study at RMIT.

 **What do you expect to learn during your studies?**

-I except to learn as much as I can from the subjects and the lecturers and further enhance my skills and knowledge that I already.
+I expect to learn as much as I can from the subjects and the lecturers and further enhance my skills and knowledge that I already have.
 I hope to fully grasp Programming as it’s such an essential skill in the IT world.

 ## Ideal Job